bertolinimarco/aumyr-rpg-setting/README.md

-# 🔮Aumyr - Fantasy RPG Setting
+# 🔮 Aumyr - Fantasy RPG Setting

 Aumyr is a free fantasy setting for roleplaying games.